Frequently Asked Questions about Service Dogs

 Q: The jacket says please do not pet…does that actually mean I can’t pet him/her?

 A: Yes, unless given permission from the handler of the dog.
-When our dogs are in jacket, they are working.
-Although the puppy in jacket is not a registered service dog yet, it is simulating them actually performing a future task.
+When you see a service dog in public, whether or not they are still in training, they are working.
 Always ask before you pet or do anything (call, bark at, or gesture towards) to distract a service dog.
-If you engage in a “drive-by-pet,” as we call them, you could potentially be reinforcing a bad behavior.
+If you engage in a “drive-by-pet,” as we call them, you could potentially be reinforcing a bad behavior for a service dog in training or distracting a service dog from their job, which could result in serious health consequences for their handler.